sovcn/chronograph/README.md

 # Installation

 **Requirement**
-You must install [D3] (d3js.org) in your application before running CronoGraph
+You must install [D3] (d3js.org) in your application before running ChronoGraph

 Clone a copy of ChronoGraph by running: